IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-02-18-my-next-step-learning-and-new-years-resolutions.md

         <a href="#JSBookOne">JavaScript for Kids</a>
     </figcaption>
 </figure>

-I know, I know, we are in the middle of February and New Year's Resolutions are not something to talk about now, but I've been quite busy with a big project, (so I couldn't have time to update my WebSite and blog a lot).
-For me it is time to say what are my New Year's Resolutions and my next step learning Frontend Development is to start learning <a href="https://en.wikipedia.org/wiki/JavaScript" target="_blank">JavaScript</a>.

 Cause as we all know one of the best things in our industry is to learn new things everyday.